Millions of cleaning products recalled after almost a dozen consumers become sick

 The recall comes after testing identified bacteria, including Burkholderia cepacia complex, Klebsiella aerogenes and multiple different species of Pseudomonas, inside certain recalled products.
 So far, the company is aware of 11 people who reported Pseudomonas infections.
 These reports are being investigated to see if there is any connection to the recalled products.

 The Laundress says people with weakened immune systems, external medical devices, and underlying lung conditions who are exposed to the bacteria face a risk of serious infection that may require medical treatment.
-The bacteria can enter the body if inhaled, or through the eyes or a break in the skin.
+The bacteria can enter the body if inhaled, through the eyes, or through a break in the skin.
 People with healthy immune systems are usually not affected by the bacteria.

-The company said the risk of bacteria being present on cleaned clothes is low, but recommends rewashing the clothing, especially for those with weakened immune system, external medical devices, or underlying lung condition, according to the FAQ guide for the recall.
+The company said the risk of bacteria being present on cleaned clothes is low but recommends rewashing the clothing, especially for those with weakened immune systems, external medical devices, or underlying lung conditions, according to the FAQ guide for the recall.

 Consumers with any concerns about dishes or surfaces on which they used the product should rewash them with an alternative product.